 - Watch net investment income tax – Those in the $250,000+ income range are charged a portfolio construction surtax of 3.8%.
 Listen in to hear how a bit of portfolio planning can help you side-step this tax.

 - Take full advantage of your retirement account options – Retirement account options keep expanding.
 A good way to control income is through funding your 401k, 457, or 403b.

-As life changes, your opportunities for tax saving change which is why it is important to stay on top of these changes.
-Make sure to check out all of our episodes to hear details on many of these tax saving strategies and more.
-Subscribe now to never miss an episode.
+As life changes, your opportunities for tax savings change, which is why it is important to stay on top of these changes.

 Outline of This Episode